tvdaredevil/LogisticRegression-TFjs/README.md

 A from scratch implementation of Logistic Regression in TensorFlowJs.
 The weights and biases start at 0 originally but as training progresses, they will be optimized via gradient descent

+In this example, we have a training set of letters that belong to one class or another.
+After training on those images, we then classify letters as seen in the example below

 # To Run
 - Download this code to a folder
 - Open terminal in that folder (ie. `cd` into this folder)